E2D International

-E2D International (E2D) was the political international of the Electronic Direct Democracy (E2D) Party movement.
+E2D International (E2D) was the political international of the electronic direct democracy (E2D) party movement.
 The E2D Manifesto described the basic political principles of E2D International member parties.
 Most of the member parties are defunct.
-The swedish Direktdemokraterna remains as the last active party as of November 2020.
+The Swedish Direktdemokraterna remains as the last active party as of November 2020.

 Project

-To help create and promote parties with only one element in their program: Direct Democracy ("a form of democracy in which sovereignty is lodged in the assembly of all citizens who choose to participate").
+To help create and promote parties with only one element in their program: direct democracy ("a form of democracy in which sovereignty is lodged in the assembly of all citizens who choose to participate").

-E2D parties were to be politically non-partisan and their agenda entirely based on people’s decision, determined by means of referendums and initiatives organized by party members and citizens.
+E2D parties were to be politically non-partisan and their agenda entirely based on people's decision, determined by means of referendums and initiatives organized by party members and citizens.
 These organized systems were supposed to allow citizens to vote on propositions of laws submitted by elected members of parliament, but also to propose new laws.

 Mission

-The mission for Electronic Direct Democracy (E2D) International was:

-to help establish, to support and promote, and to maintain communication and co-operation between politically [sic]neutral electronic direct democracy parties around the world.
+The mission for E2D International was "to help establish, to support and promote, and to maintain communication and co-operation between politically [sic]neutral electronic direct democracy parties around the world."